-Scroll down to watch our latest video which details all of the best Alaska Cruise Ships for 2019!
+Scroll down to watch our video which details all of the best Alaska Cruise Ships!

-Wave season is here, so there is no better time than now to start planning your 2019 cruise vacations.
 If you are looking to venture beyond the Caribbean this year, why not plan a trip way up north to Alaska?
-With more ships sailing the region than ever before, 2019 is a great year to cruise to Alaska.
-If you are considering a trip to this 49th state, you will want to take a look at our picks for the Top Alaska Cruises in 2019.
+With more ships sailing the region than ever before, 2020 is a great year to cruise to Alaska.
+If you are considering a trip to this 49th state, you will want to take a look at our picks for the Top Alaska Cruises in 2020.
 Which one will you choose?

 Radiance of the Seas

-Royal Caribbean’s Radiance of the Seas, offers big ship amenities with a small ship feel.
-This ship which offers one-way itineraries leaving from either Vancouver, British Columbia or Seward, Alaska visits ports of call including Juneau, Ketchikan, Skagway, and Icy Strait Point.
+Always a cruiser favorite, Royal Caribbean’s Radiance of the Seas will continue to sail the summer season in Alaska in 2020.
+This ship will offer one-way itineraries leaving from either Vancouver, British Columbia or Seward, Alaska visits ports of call including Juneau, Ketchikan, Skagway, and Icy Strait Point.
 In addition, the ship cruises through the Inside Passage and Hubbard Glacier.

 On Radiance of the Seas, you might not even need a balcony.
 This ship offers some of the greatest views of Alaska from the nine-story central atrium and outward facing elevators.
 While you cruise Alaska, you can also enjoy over a dozen bars like the signature Schooner Bar and a variety of dining including Chop’s Grill and the newly added Park Cafe.

-It is tough to pick the best Alaskan cruise for 2019 among the 7 Princess Cruises’ ships sailing in the region.
-Our choice this year is the Royal Princess.
-This ship will be offering one-way, 7-night trips departing from either Vancouver, BC or Whittier, Alaska.
+It is tough to pick the best Alaskan cruise for 2020 among the 8 Princess Cruises’ ships sailing in the region this year.
+Given that we are partial to mega-ships, Royal Princess makes our list.
+This ship will be offering one-way, 7-day trips departing from either Vancouver, BC or Whittier, Alaska.

 These immersive cruises offer travelers the ability to see multiple glaciers with days spent cruising the Hubbard Glacier and Glacier Bay National Park.
 Along with those impressive landscapes, the itinerary includes full day stops in Juneau, Ketchikan, and Skagway, giving you more options to explore the Alaskan wilderness.

-With over 10 dining options, cruisers can indulge in a variety of culinary treats on Royal Princess.
-This ship also features the cruise line’s signature entertainment in the main theater, as well as Princess Live!, a venue with game shows, trivia, and other interactive activities occurring throughout the cruise.
+Onboard Royal Princess, cruisers can indulge in a variety of culinary treats and enjoy the cruise line’s signature entertainment in the main theater as well as Princess Live!.
 Further, you won’t be able to beat the views from the SeaWalk, a 60-foot glass walkway extending 28 feet off the side of the ship.